 What is liquidity risk?

-So, what is liquidity risk?
-It is the risk that an investor, company, or institution may not be able to sell an asset quickly, or may need to accept a lower price than what they have paid in order to exit.
+To define liquidity risk, it is the risk that an investor, company, or institution may not be able to sell an asset quickly, or may need to accept a lower price than what they have paid in order to exit.

 Liquidity risk can arise in different ways depending on the nature of the asset and the situation in the market or financial system.
-These distinctions help investors understand where constraints may emerge and how they may affect investment decisions:
+Broadly, liquidity risk is classified into two categories: market liquidity risk and funding liquidity risk.
+Understanding these distinctions can help investors identify where constraints may emerge and how they may affect investment decisions:

 Market liquidity risk arises when there are insufficient buyers or sellers in the market at a given time.
 In such situations, an asset may still hold intrinsic value, but selling it quickly at the expected price may become difficult.
 This is often observed during periods of heightened volatility, where trading volumes may fall and bid-ask spreads may widen, making exits less efficient.